secretGeek/today-i-learned-staging/sql_server/rename_a_database.md

 	RESTORE FILELISTONLY
 	FROM DISK = 'C:\Apps\scratch\NEW_DB_NAME.bak'

-### Step 2: Rename the now defunct DB to get it out of the way...
+### Step 2: Rename the now defunct DB to get it out of the way

 	use master
-	ALTER DATABASE NEW_DB_NAME SET SINGLE_USER WITH ROLLBACK IMMEDIATE
-	ALTER DATABASE NEW_DB_NAME MODIFY NAME = [zz_NEW_DB_NAME]
+	ALTER DATABASE NEW_DB_NAME SET SINGLE_USER WITH ROLLBACK IMMEDIATE ALTER DATABASE NEW_DB_NAME MODIFY NAME = [zz_NEW_DB_NAME]
 	ALTER DATABASE zz_NEW_DB_NAME SET MULTI_USER

 ...You might even rename its logical files....